ElaFinIta/reaktor_rock_paper_scissors/README.md

 - Technology and library choices made
 - User interface and experience

+## Technology and libraries
+- REACT
+- React-boostrap for Table

+## Steps
+1. [x] get a response from the history endpoint https://bad-api-assignment.reaktor.com/rps/history Error message:
+Access to fetch at 'https:...' from origin 'http://localhost:3000' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
+Dirty workaround that won't work in production:
+Chrome CORS extension: adds the Access-Control-Allow-Origin: * header to all responses.

+2. [x] Get list of players from the first page of history data: match results displayed vary, not a static page.
+Players for the first page are 150+
+3. [x] Put players into hook
+4. [x] Get stats for selected player
+5. [x] Get total number of data pages to check how many they are: 1460+
+6. [x] Get all players (170) from history pages.
+After 499 pages fetched >>> 420 error (Too Many Requests) Attempted to slow down fetches with setTimeout() but it turned out to be to slow.
+Only fetching a small amount of pages (20) at first stage of development.
+7. [x] Show stats decently.
+Icons showing too, yay! :D
+8. [ ] Add sorting for stats
+9. [ ] Show live games from websocket :D Tic tac, tic tac...  time is unfortunately olmsot over.

+## Self-assessment

+This assignment was great fun and also a bit of a pain :D I learned a lot and I'm looking forwards to seeing a model solution.

+- Readability of the code as whole: some parts are neat and clean, some others horrible and I won't probably be able to read them myself in a couple of weeks
+- Performance and maintainability: not fetching ALL historical data.
+I wonder how it is properly done.
+I really would like to see a model solution for it.
+Websocket was totally unknow to me.
+- Technology and library choices made: REACT and a little bit of bootstrap fro the Table to practise it.
+I did not invest much time in CSS.
+-  User interface and experience: to be improved >>> user could be able to select a player.
+Sorting the list would also be nice.

 ### Credits:

 - Scissors, rock, paper icons from Font Awasome.
 License: https://fontawesome.com/license
+- emotional support from Business College Helsinki Full Stack programme dear fellow students :D https://github.com/SaaraLeppis, https://github.com/martin-holland, https://github.com/KatiRemo